Summer Research Opportunities

 - The Emily H. Mudd Summer Research Fellowship – established with a bequest from Emily Mudd – supports an Emily Mudd Research Fellow each summer

-- The William K. Purves Summer Research Fellowship – established with a lead gift and addtional donations from many HMC faculty and biology alumni to honor Dr. Bill Purves, the founding member of the HMC Biology Department, on his retirement – supports a Purves Summer Research Fellow approximately one out of three summers.
+- The William K. Purves Summer Research Fellowship – established with a lead gift and additional donations from many HMC faculty and biology alumni to honor Dr. Bill Purves, the founding member of the HMC Biology Department, on his retirement – supports a Purves Summer Research Fellow approximately one out of three summers.

-There are lots of summer research opportunities here at the Claremont Colleges and elsewhere.
-Working at Mudd and the Claremont Colleges is a great way to jumpstart your senior thesis or to find out if you’d like to work in a particular professor’s lab in the future.
-Working off-campus exposes you to new places and people and can provide opportunities to work in areas that aren’t available on-campus.
+Working off-campus is also a great way to spend your summer.
+It exposes you to new places and people and can provide opportunities to work in areas that aren’t available on-campus.
 Either way, you can’t lose!